 A matrix identifies criteria against which you will be scoring individual employees – work hard to identify what these are and be open about this from the start, using it as part of your consultation with affected employees.
 Completing this for each employee and keep it as a record of how the decision was made.

-Consider the following factors when creating a redundancy matrix:
+In addition, the following factors can also be valuable when creating a redundancy matrix:

-You can include it if you can adequately measure performance.
+You can include performance as a criterion if you can adequately measure performance.
 Good appraisal review systems, records of discussions, or performance reviews are all measures of performance.
 Although if you can measure it using sales figures or work output, this will be seen as much more objective.
-A word of caution here, you must ensure you adjust any time periods to take into account anyone who has been on maternity or parental leave, had disability related sickness absence or is new to the company.
 If you apply scoring to performance reviews, you should ensure you can show logical reasoning and are consistent across the selection pool.

 It is common practice to carry out assessments of performance and ability by requiring all employees within the selected pool to take an interview or undertake other assessment exercises.
 If this is the case, you should let the employee know what information you will be taking into account and what you are interviewing for – allotting at least two people to conduct the interviews for the purposes of impartiality.
 You could also consider offering coaching or guidance to those employees who are affected, which could further demonstrate your commitment to objectivity.

-Are a potentially fair way to score individuals within the selected pool and will usually be seen as both measurable and objective.
-However, you need to ensure your records are 100% accurate and that you also consider the reasons for the absence.
-Anything related to maternity, pregnancy, other family leave reasons and disability, should be discounted if you want to avoid a costly claim for unfair dismissal and discrimination.
+Attendance and absence records can be used to score individuals within the selected pool and will usually be seen as both measurable and objective.
+However, you need to ensure your records are accurate and that you also consider the reasons for the absence.
+Anything related to maternity, pregnancy, other family leave reasons and disability, should be discounted to avoid claims for unfair dismissal and discrimination.